It’s not easy to find a film that will tick boxes for every member of the family – so we’ve done the hard work for you.

 From 1990s classics like Matilda to modern efforts like Peter Rabbit, we’ve compiled the definitive list of the best all-ages films on Netflix.
 Each of these has just enough to keep the wee ones and grown-ups entertained.

 If you’re making your way through the best children’s films you can see how many you’ve already watched with the top 100 kids’ movies scratch poster.

 Check out our list of the best family films on Netflix below.

+A festive classic great at any time of the year.
 Jason Schwartzman, Rashida Jones (Parks and Recreation) and Oscar-winner JK Simmons provide the voices for this charming Christmas animation about Jesper, a spoilt young postman stationed above the Arctic circle.

 When Jesper meets a kindly old toy-maker, he starts to discover his seasonal cheer in this Netflix Original movie – one of the streaming service’s first forays into feature-length animation.
-Watch on Netflix